A better way to pick things up off the floor (how to hip hinge and own your power.) 👊❤

 Deadlifting is my favorite thing to do in the world.

 Okay, maybe besides other less noble (but no less valuable) pursuits (anime, cooking, discovering sauces, Netflix and chill, making a dent on my never-ending reading list, exploring).
 And things I do that are slightly more noteworthy (forming a bond with a client and watching them get in touch with themselves and feel powerful enough to try a new exercise/food/outfit/experience for the first time is about as dope as it gets).
 But, as far as things that put me immediately in the zone go, deadlifting tops them all.

 Many of us are wildly intimidated by the deadlift.
 Probably due to the advent of the internet fitness celebrity who puts 78 plates on each side and screams like a Viking while chalked up.
-There was even a radio commercial where I live in NC that said, “I’ll try anything once.
+There was even a radio commercial a couple of years back that said, “I’ll try anything once.
 Except deadlifting.
 The name makes me uncomfortable.”